 Your budget.
 Tymetal Corp. strives to have solutions at a wide range of price points, and we are happy to work with you to find the best solution for your needs.

 Choosing An Access Control System

 Access control systems are another important component of an electronic gate system.
-A number pad and keycard systems are both available, as are a range of other technologically advanced alternatives when you work with Tymetal to create your electronic barrier gate.
+A number pad, remote, keycard, and sensor systems are both available, as are a range of other technologically advanced alternatives when you work with Tymetal to create your electronic barrier gate.